-- A very bad and sometimes deadly health problem called cytokine release syndrome (CRS) has happened in people getting this drug.
+- A severe and sometimes deadly health problem called cytokine release syndrome (CRS) has happened in people getting this drug.
 Call the doctor right away if your child has chills, dizziness, feeling tired or weak, fever, headache, passing out, rash, swelling of the face, trouble breathing, upset stomach or throwing up, or wheezing.

 - Nerve problems have happened in people getting this drug.
 Sometimes, these nerve problems have been deadly.
 Call the doctor right away if your child has confusion, headache, loss of balance, passing out, seizures, speech problems like slurred speech, or trouble sleeping.
 Call your child’s doctor right away if your child has trouble with face movements, hearing, eyesight, or swallowing.

 - It is used to treat a type of leukemia.

 - Be sure your child does not breast-feed a baby for at least 48 hours after getting this drug.

 Children (7-day infusion):